evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 To view the evaluation results, you will generate visual Reports in your Python environment.
 Later, you'll explore other formats like Test Suite.

-This section introduces different LLM evaluation methods one by one.
-Each section is self-contained, so you can skip any of them and head to Step 6 for the end-to-end example.
+This section introduces different LLM evaluation methods.
+Each example is self-contained, so you can skip any and head to Step 6 for the end-to-end example.

 ## Text statistics